 "If you're not thinking about Web application security, you will lose to someone who is.
 The idea that Web application security is something you need to think about someday is behind the times," Chess said.
 "Just because you look through the Web logs and see irrelevant attacks doesn't mean there aren't relevant attacks as well.
 It's easy for real attacks to get swamped by the noise."

 Fortify conducted its research over the past six months, working with early adopters of its Application Defense product to capture trends in real-world attack patterns.
 Fortify Application Defense is intended to protect J2EE applications from losing private data, leaking information or performing unwanted tasks due to hacking.
-Chess said these customers gave Fortify access to the security information
+Chess said these customers gave Fortify access to the security information the product collected.

 "We found quite a bit of chaff -- probably 50%-70% of the attacks were not interesting, and they were mostly launched by worms," he said.
 This "chaff," or bot storming, consists of bots and bot networks searching for known vulnerabilities, mostly in PHP files.
 While organizations should be aware of this attack method, they are typically not a major area of concern, Chess said.